HSharma7077/Hsharma.github.io/README.md

           I am a PhD candidate in Economics at ESCP Business School in Berlin, working as a Research Assistant at the Chair of International Economics.
         </p>
         <p>
-          My research interests lie in behavioral and experimental economics, public policy, and electricity markets.
+          My research interests lie in behavioral and experimental economics.
 I am particularly interested in how individuals and firms respond to incentives in complex, real-world environments.
 In my PhD, I plan to conduct field experiments to study these questions in applied policy and energy-market settings.